lizmat/raku-all-modules/MARTIMM/semaphore-readerswriters/README.md

 ## TODO

 * Implement other variants of this pattern.
-  * Readers priority variant
+  * Readers priority variant.
-  * No writer starvation variant
+  * No writer starvation variant.
+  * Document return value restrictions.
+Only items, no List.

 ## CHANGELOG

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.2.5
+  Changed last method into check-mutex-names() to test for more than one name.
+* 0.2.4
+  Added convenience method check-mutex-name().
+* 0.2.3
+  * add-mutex-names throws an exception when keys are reused
 * 0.2.2
   * Added $.debug to show messages about the actions.
 This will be deprecated later when I am confident enough that everything works well enaugh.
 * 0.2.1